TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/global-cache.md

 {{< note success >}}
 **Note**

-If you set `cache_all_safe_requests` to true, then the cache will be global and *all* inbound requests will be evaluated by the caching middleware.
+If you set `cache_all_safe_requests` to true, then the cache will be global and *all* inbound requests made to the API will be evaluated by the caching middleware.
 This is great for simple APIs, but for most a finer-grained control is required.
+This control will over-ride any per-endpoint cache configuration.
 {{< /note >}}

 ### Selective caching by header value
-To create a separate cache entry for each response that has a different value in a specific HTTP header you must set the `cache_option.cache_by_headers` option.
+To create a separate cache entry for each response that has a different value in a specific HTTP header you would configure the `cache_option.cache_by_headers` option with a list of the headers to be cached.

 For example, to cache each value in the custom `Unique-User-Id` header of your API response separately you would set:
 ```